ybxiang05/chinatown_stories_11ty/content/interviews/alain-chow.md

 **A:** People come to Chinatown for both tangible and intangible things.
 They come to eat, do their shopping, to preserve their language, to practice martial arts, and to learn new things.
 This feeling of belonging, of community, is intangible.
 It’s not bought, it’s not quantified, but that sense of belonging in a community is felt.
 Seeing people of the same background and doing the same things that you’re doing, that is an intangible positive.

-**CT:** In Chinatown, there are businesses that have been here for generations,as well as relatively newer businesses like Bao Bei.
+**CT:** In Chinatown, there are businesses that have been here for generations, as well as relatively newer businesses like Bao Bei.
 What does it mean to be a newer business in Chinatown, and where do you see yourself fitting in the community?

 **A:** There’s a definite incumbent versus newcomer bias, as with anything in Chinatown.
 Chinatown has to evolve, and I personally want a say in how it evolves.
 Perhaps some of the older businesses don’t see that, or are resistant to that, but it’s not about us versus them.
 It should be a cooperative effort.
 Bao Bei has been here for 10 years now, and we are part of the community.
 I think COVID-19 has shown us that we can always be bigger parts of the community, which is what we’ve pushed more for.
 I hope and want Kissa Tanto to be more involved in the community as well.
 It’s taken some time to build before we started remobilizing revenues towards different things, but now we are in the position where we can take care of our employees better, and we can be more active in the community.
 We’re looking forward to being able to do that.